 When a “bad” food is eaten, there is usually a tremendous amount of negativity that follows, usually in the form of guilt, shame, or embarrassment.
 This may lead to more detrimental eating habits that ultimately sabotage our relationship with food and our bodies.

-So how do you begin to strip the food labels and establish a more neutral approach to food, one that doesn’t involve making you feel completely inadequate about the way you are eating?
+So how do you begin to strip food labeling and establish a more neutral approach to food, one that doesn’t involve making you feel completely inadequate about the way you are eating?

 By saying yes to what your body wants.